Design Build Implementation of a Fully Automated 30MW Standby Power Generation Facility

 Casne performed the Arc Flash, protective coordination and short circuit study for the AUF site using the Port of Seattle’s modeling software, EasyPower.
 Casne coordinated with PSE to determine the appropriate settings of the main breakers to coordinate with the upstream breakers.
 From the main breakers, Casne identified the individual breaker settings for the 12.47KV, 480V, and 120V breakers in the AUF Site.
 Casne then programmed the SEL medium voltage breakers in the AUF Switchgear and the ATS Switchgear with the appropriate settings and parameters.

 We strive to provide engineering at the highest level of quality.
 We recognize that project success is the result of team members working together toward a common goal.
 Our team is comprised of individuals with the highest integrity.
 They are joined as a team with each other, the client and other engineering disciplines by commitment and a relationship based on trust.
-We believe this attitude is necessary for a successful project and relationship.
+We believe that this attitude is necessary for successful outcomes.

 Curtis Clute, President

 Casne Engineering provides software and system integration services across a wide range of industries and utilities